matej-kotrba/effio/README.md

 ## Timeline
 #### January -> April - Learning stack and testing it separatly
 #### April -> May - Building frontend for Effio
-#### May -> Now - Building forentend, creating type definitions, routers, auth, DB and Prisma connection
+#### May -> Now - Building forentend, creating type definitions, routers, auth, DB and Prisma connection as well as building the test creation functionality

 ## Sources
 - Youtube